Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

-Finally, to investigate the reason of the inferior performance of KSVD against SSR, we want to see how well the cluster structure of data is enhanced by the sparse codes.
-To this end, we compare the ratio of within-class distance of sparse codes with that of original data.
-The ratio of within-class distance is commonly used in the objective of linear discriminative analysis \cite{duda2012pattern}.
-For data $H$, it is defined as $S_W/S_T=\sum_{k=1}^K \sum_{H_i\in C_k}\|H_i-D_k\|_2^2/\sum_{j=1}^n \|H_j-d\|_2^2$, where $D_k$ is the mean of class $C_k$, and $d$ is the mean of the whole set.
-This ratio is between 0 and 1.
-A smaller value implies the data is better separable.
-Corresponding to Table~\ref{tab:ksvd+kmeans vs scut}, the ratios of original data, sparse codes of KSVD, and sparse codes of SSRk are shown in Figure~\ref{fig:within class bar}.
-We see that the ratios of SSR are generally smaller than those of original data, which means SSR enhances the cluster structure of data.
-But, those of KSVD are significantly larger, so the codes of KSVD are dispersed, which may not good for clustering.
+To investigate the reason of the inferior performance of KSVD against SSR, we compare how well the cluster structure of data is enhanced by the two kinds of sparse codes.
+This is measured by the ratio of within-class distance, $S_W/S_T=\sum_{k=1}^K \sum_{H_i\in C_k}\|H_i-D_k\|_2^2/\sum_{j=1}^n \|H_j-d\|_2^2$, where $D_k$ is the mean of class $C_k$, and $d$ is the mean of the whole set.
+The ratio is between 0 and 1.
+Smaller value implies better separability.
+In the same setting as last experiment, the ratios are shown in Figure~\ref{fig:within class bar}.
+We see that the ratios of SSR are generally smaller than those of original data, which means SSR enhances the cluster structure.
+However, those of KSVD are significantly larger, implying the codes of KSVD are dispersed, which may not suitable for clustering purpose.